 Each patient’s individual counselor works closely with her and her family in developing a comprehensive amount of care and a follow-up arrangement that supports her maintenance plan for sobriety.
 New Directions for Women takes responsibility for following up with every woman that receives services from us.
 Follow-up will happen at specific intervals post-treatment for us to track our patients’ continued recovery process.

-New Directions for Women is blessed with having alumnae from all over the country.
-Our local alumnae chapter is very active in providing ancillary services to all of our women in treatment.
+New Directions for Women is blessed with alumnae from all over the country.
+Our local alumnae chapter is very active in providing ancillary services to all of our women in treatment programs.
 They provide temporary sponsors, transportation, beach parties, holiday parties, and other “Fun-in-Recovery” services.